Virtual reality-based adjunctive therapy interventions for neurodiverse students

 Karen Dehaven

-Co-Inventor & Clinical Advisor
+Co-Creator & Clinical Advisor

 Karen in a Licensed Professional Counselor and a Board-Certified Dance/Movement Therapist.
 She focuses on children and families who struggle with neurodevelopmental delays like Autism, ADHD, Asperger’s, Social Communication Disorder, and sensory integration.
 Karen’s advanced specialty of Counseling in Dance/Movement Therapy allows her to integrate traditional and creative therapy techniques.